Language | DE de_DEEL el

 Mourtos is famous for its beautiful beaches and islands with large caves full of wild pigeons.
 Boats sail inside the caves where the clear water shows the deep seabed.

-You can swim between several small islands during the trip.
+You can swim between several small islands during the trip in very shallow waters, no deeper than half a meter.

 Paxos and Antipaxos are nearby islands worth exploring.